twooldridge/workshop/terminal.md

 ```

-## snpArcher
+## `snpArcher`

-For this workshop we'll need to setup a designated conda environment.
-While one *could* use their standard conda environment for everything, I personally like to have specific environments for specific workflows to avoid compatbility issues and clashing between different projects.
-The following instructions assume that you already have `miniconda` (preferred IMO) or `Anaconda` installed on your cluster.
+For this workshop, we'll need to set up a designated Conda environment.
+While one *could* use their standard Conda environment for everything, I personally like to have specific environments for specific workflows to avoid compatibility issues and clashing between different projects.
+The following instructions assume you already have `Miniconda` or `Anaconda` installed on your cluster.

-First, we create an environment for this workshop where we'll setup all the software we need, including [SNPArcher](https://snparcher.readthedocs.io/en/latest/) and its requirements
+First, we create an environment for this workshop where we'll set all the software we need, including [SNPArcher](https://snparcher.readthedocs.io/en/latest/) and its requirements

 ```
 conda create -c conda-forge -c bioconda -n snparcher "snakemake>=8" "python==3.11.4" conda activate snparcher